Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 ## What is research data management?

-Research data management (RDM) involves the organization, storage, preservation, and dissemination of research study data [@bordelon_guides_nodate].
+Research data management (RDM) involves the organization, storage, preservation, and dissemination of research study data [@bordelon_guides_2023].
 Research study data includes materials generated or collected throughout a research process [@national_endowment_for_the_humanities_data_2018].
 As you can imagine, this broad definition includes much more than just the management of digital datasets.
 It also includes physical files, documentation, artifacts, recordings, and more.
 RDM is a substantial undertaking that begins long before data is ever collected, during the planning phase, and continues well after a research project ends during the archiving phase.

 ## Standards